 A group of researchers at Mindlab International, University of Sussex discovered that reading worked best to reduce stress — better than exercise or a cup of tea or coffee — lowering stress levels by 68 percent.
 They described losing yourself in a book as the “ultimate relaxation.”
 So not only is ready fun, but it improves your life by lowering stress!

 Even a half-hour of reading a day can add to your lifespan, a study in Social Science & Medicine shows.
 Simply put, reading more can help you live longer (and learn more!).
 Compared to those who didn’t read at all, the study showed that readers live an average of 2 years longer.
 That’s a lot of extra time to read more books.

 increases your attention span

 Humans currently have an attention span that is one second shorter than that of a goldfish.
 Even so, millions of people still read — and it increases their attention span by leaps and bounds, well beyond the goldfish.
-Simply reading regularly has shown to be beneficial to increasing attention span, but the University of Leicester lists a number of ways to get the most out of a text and how to process what you’ve read.
+Simply reading regularly has shown to be beneficial to increase attention span, but the University of Leicester lists a number of ways to get the most out of a text and how to process what you’ve read.

 increases your emotional intelligence